ashtonkellis/08-09-http-routing-rest/LAB.md

   * how long you spent
   * link to your pull request that indicates it passed Travis
   * Heroku Server URL

-## Server Endpoints
-### `/api/v1/<your-resource>`
-* `DELETE` request
-  * pass `?id=<uuid>` in the query string to **DELETE** a specific resource
-  * SUCCESS: 204 status code with no content in the body
-  * FAILURE: 404 for resource not found

-## Tests
-* write a test to ensure that your api returns a status code of 404 for routes that have not been registered
-* write tests to ensure the `/api/simple-resource-name` endpoint responds as described for each condition below:
- * `DELETE`: test 204, it should respond with a 204 status to indicate successful deletion
- * `DELETE`: test 404, it should respond with a 404 status to indicate that resource was not found matching that criteria.

  ## Documentation
  List all of your registered routes and describe their behavior.